Kyuunex/android_device_haier_g50/README.md

 repo sync
 ```

 After that, we need to apply some patches.
-In `device/haier/g50/patches` folder, you run:
 ```
+cd device/haier/g50/patches
 source apply-patches.sh
 ```